jomaway/rdf-web-course/docs/mkdocs.md

 ### Project layout

-    pyproject.toml # The projects config file.
-    mkdocs.yml    # The mkdocs configuration file.
+    pyproject.toml  # The projects config file which was created by uv. mkdocs.yml      # The mkdocs configuration file.
     docs/
         index.md    # The documentation homepage.
         ...         # Other markdown pages, images and other files.

 ## Konfigurieren